chunghha/markdown_viewer/README.md

 ### Visual Enhancements
 - **Version Badge**: Displays current version in bottom-right corner
 - **Styled Interface**: Custom colors and fonts for a polished look
+- **Table of Contents**: Right-side sidebar with hierarchical navigation (levels 2-4)
+  - Toggle with `Cmd+Z` or top-right button
+  - Click headings to jump to sections
+  - Auto-highlights current section
+  - Precise navigation accounting for text wrapping and images

 ### Keyboard Shortcuts
 - **Search**: `Cmd+F` (macOS) or `Ctrl+F` to toggle search